Let’s get straight to the point – you’re probably searching for a policy and procedure template you can use.

 - Wasted time and money at every step along the process

-If we’re talking about “poorly implemented SOPs”, it’s important to be clear about what constitutes good SOPs.
+When discussing “poorly implemented SOPs,” it’s essential to be clear about what constitutes good SOPs.

-Business process management can be really powerful, but just as with SOPs, it really depends on how you’re handling it.
+Business process management can be potent.
+However, just as with SOPs, it depends on how you handle them.

 Well-implemented BPM allows you to: